Micro-Mod Sets For Mass

 How Many Sets Do I Do?

-The training effect from using this technique is about 30-40% greater than it is with exercises done in the conventional manner, so in theory you could only do 60% of your normal volume on an exercise.
+The training effect from using this technique is about 30-40% greater than it is with exercises done in a conventional manner, so in theory, you could only do 60% of your normal volume on an exercise.
 For example, if you normally do 5 sets of 6 reps, you would get the same training effect by doing 3 micro-mod sets of 6.

 Of course, I’m going to guess that you don’t want just the same training effect, but a greater training effect.
 This method is actually a lot less stressful on the joints and nervous system and you can handle more work even if the training stimulus is greater.